kamranahmedse/driver.js/readme.md

 * **Light-weight**: ~4kb in size, vanilla JavaScript and no external dependency
 * **Highly customizable**: has a powerful API and can be used however you want
 * **Highlight anything**: highlight any (literally any) element on page
-* **Feature introductions**: create powerful feature introductions and onboarding strategies
+* **Feature introductions**: create powerful feature introductions for your web applications
 * **Focus shifters**: add focus shifters for users
 * **User friendly**: Everything is controllable by keyboard
 * **Consistent behavior**: usable across all browsers (including in-famous IE)